-The SQL VAR Function is a SQL Aggregate Function, which is used to determine the statistical Variance of entire records (or rows) selected by the SELECT Statement.
+The SQL VAR Function is an Aggregate Function, which is used to determine the statistical Variance of entire records (or rows) selected by the SELECT Statement.
 The syntax of the SQL Server VAR Function is

 SELECT VAR ([Column_Name]) FROM [Source]